a-ads/blog/content/blog/new-features-for-advertisers-start-pause-clone-and-rename.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/undraw_decide_3iwxобложка.png
 big_picture: ../../static/assets/undraw_decide_3iwxквадрат.png
+meta_title: "New features for advertisers: Start / Pause / Clone and Rename!"
+meta_description: Exciting news for our advertisers!
+We have added new features to make managing your campaigns easier.
+You can now rename your campaigns and clone them with the click of a button.
+Starting and pausing campaigns is also made simple with our user dashboard or the "Campaign -> Details" page.
+New campaigns will have a default name, but you can easily change it on the "Campaign -> Details" page.
+The campaign ID will still be present in the URL.
+  Our aim is to make advertising with us as user-friendly as possible, and we hope you find these features helpful.
 ---
 We've deployed new features for advertisers: you can now start, pause, clone, and rename your advertising campaigns.